open/close all folders

 - The Lad-ette: She's something of an abrasive, short-tempered drill sergeant, but even she can show a softer side, rare as it is.

-- Ms. Fanservice: From the large boobs and the full legs, to the exposed back and the Panty Shot, she's certainly one of the poster women of eye candy for Bleach.
+- Ms. Fanservice: From the large boobs and the full legs, to the exposed back and the Panty Shot, to all the camera shots of her bare feet, she's certainly one of the poster women of eye candy for Bleach.

 - Plucky Girl: A grown up and very tomboyish version.